Multi-UAV Coverage Planning with Limited Endurance in Disaster Environment: Conclusion Future Work

 \subsection{Weight Trap}

-Weight Trap occurs when all reachable eight-neighbourhood vertices of the current vertex have been covered.
-The reachable eight-neighborhood vertices refers to the neighbor vertices that do not exceed the map range.
+Weight Trap occurs when all reachable eight-neighborhood vertices of the current vertex have been covered.
+The reachable eight-neighborhood vertices are the neighbor vertices that do not exceed the map range.
 The Weight Trap also takes place when we use heuristic weights as soft constraints.
-UAV can choose the vertices that have been covered as potential paths, but because the $r$ of vertices alternately descends, and vertices alternately become the next vertex in path.
-As a result, the UAV has been doing ineffective coverage between these vertices.
-Weight Trap is shown in \Cref{fig:Problems Overview} Weight Trap (a).
-SVeC is used to solve this kind of problem.
-And the pseudo-code is shown in \Cref{fig:Algorithm Overview}.
-When the reachable eight-neighbourhood vertices of the current vertex are all covered, the next target $\eta_{nxt}$ of UAV is specified as the nearest vertex to the current vertex whose $r$ is greater than a certain threshold $r_{th} $.
-The solution of Weight Trap is shown in \Cref{fig:Problems Overview} Weight Trap (b).
+A UAV can choose the vertices that have already been covered as potential paths because as the $r$ of vertices alternately descends, the vertices alternately become the next vertex in the path.
+As a result, the UAV ineffectively covers the area between these vertices.
+An example of a Weight Trap is depicted in \Cref{fig:Problems Overview} (a) above.
+The Weight Trap problem can be solved utilizing SVeC, with the corresponding pseudo-code shown in \Cref{fig:Algorithm Overview} Algorithm 3.
+When the reachable eight-neighborhood vertices of the current vertex are all covered, the next UAV target $\eta_{nxt}$ is specified as the nearest vertex to the current vertex, whose $r$ exceeds a certain threshold $r_{th} $.
+Solving the Weight Trap problem is presented in \Cref{fig:Problems Overview} (a) below.